eliasdejong/viperlith/docs/HTML_STREAMING.md

 ## Client-side State in React
+When HTML reaches the browser, it can be rendered directly.
 Now compare this with the story for client-side state in React:

 <img src="images/react_state_mgmt.webp" alt="React state management" width="800">